Sunday, November 17, 2024

 Some have thought and taught that Lazarus went to some kind of a waiting place and that he would not actually be with the Lord until after the final Day of Judgment.
 Some have believed that “Abraham’s bosom” (Luke 19:22) was a reference to this kind of side-room waiting place.
 It was the pleasant side, if you will, of the unseen Hadean realm, but it was not actually in the presence of the Lord.

-Thankfully, a bit of research in the Gospels will help us understand “Abraham’s bosom.”
+Thankfully, a bit of research in the Gospels may help us understand “Abraham’s bosom.”
 In ancient times, when guests would recline at a table to eat, each one would lie next to the bosom (breast or chest) (Greek, kolpos) of another person.

 We see a clear example of this at the Last Supper, the night before Jesus died.
 On that occasion the beloved disciple, probably John, “reclined on Jesus’ bosom.”
 That is, he lay on his side right beside the Lord.
 He was “on Jesus’ bosom” or at Jesus’ side.